Covariant Symanzik identities: Concluding remarks

 \section{Concluding remarks}

 We view our paper as setting a framework for further study in random spatial processes on vector bundles over graphs.
+Some further aspects are studied in \cite{KL3,KL4}.
 As a conclusion, we mention without much detail a number of possible directions of future research.

-We expect that, at least for smooth enough connections, our results should extend to the setup of Brownian paths on manifolds, where the squares of the covariant continuum Gaussian free field are replaced by appropriate Wick squares.
+We expect that our results should extend to the framework of Euclidean or Hermitian vector bundles over manifolds, at least for choices of smooth enough connections.
+In that case, random walk paths are replaced by Brownian paths on the manifold, and the continuum Gaussian free vector field is a random section of the vector bundle; moments of the twisted holonomies as well as moments of the Gaussian free vector field need to be renormalised by replacing them with appropriate Wick powers.
+In order to prove these statements, the existing covariant Feynman--Kac formulas \cite{Albeverio, Norris, Guneysu-continuum} will certainly be key.

 Our setup should also allow to study the random interlacement model~\cite{Sznitman}, which can be investigated on an infinite lattice by using an exhausting sequence of finite graphs.
-We expect the analog of Theorem~\ref{thm:LeJanSznitman} to be true in that case too.
+We expect the analogue of Theorem~\ref{thm:LeJanSznitman} to be true in that case too.

 Loop percolation is the study of connectivity properties of the loop soup.
-On the hypercubic lattices, its phase transition with respect to an intensity parameter is now well understood.
+On hypercubic lattices, its phase transition with respect to an intensity parameter is now well understood.
 In our setup, there are many variants of loop percolation which could be defined and studied.
 In particular, since our parameter space is the space of connections, one can expect more complicated phase diagrams.

 Our definition of twisted holonomies provides a covariant analogue of local times.
 Cover times also have strong relations to Gaussian free fields.
-Recently, Ding and Li~\cite{Ding} and Zhai~\cite{Zhai} used the refinement of Le Jan's isomorphism theorem by Lupu~\cite{Lupu} to prove results on cover times.
+Recently, Ding and Li~\cite{Ding} and Zhai~\cite{Zhai} used the refinement of Le Jan's isomorphism theorem by Lupu~\cite{Lupu} (a refinement of which is given by Sznitman~\cite{SznitmanRefinedIsomorphism}) to prove results on cover times.
 Can one extend these results to our setup?
-What is the covariant analog of the cover time and its relation to the covariant Gaussian free field?
+What is the covariant analogue of the cover time and its relation to the Gaussian free vector field?

 \@rst #1 #2other{#1} \MR[1]{ \ifhmode\unskip\spacefactor3000 \space\fi \MRhref{\expandafter\@rst #1 other}{#1}} [2]{\href{http://www.ams.org/mathscinet-getitem?mr=#1}{MR#1}}